TheSKYpeople/SkyInstallScript/README.md

 3. CONGRATULATIONS!!!
 Your Skyminer is now fully installed!

 # Donations
 Was our SkyInstallScript helpful to you?
-It took us many hours of hard work to put this all of this together and to figure out how to setup a Skyminer in the first place.
+It took us many hours of hard work to put this all together and to figure out how to setup a Skyminer in the first place.
 Please consider a donation.
 Thank you!

 SKYCOIN
 ```